 "Right, right.
 And?
 I'm assuming it went badly if you're back this early."

-"I had my doubts, too.
-His background's certainly not normal.
-He says he grew up in a cave with bats for most of his life.
-He's a little awkward and insecure, but considering how long he's been around other people, I think it's a miracle he's even able to communicate."
+"I agree he is extremely odd.
+His background's certainly unusual.
+He says he grew up in a cave with bats for most of his life, that he learned English from BBC tapes and - I think, anyway - lived with a human family at some point.
+I can't say how much he really knows about civilized society, though.
+He wouldn't talk about the family, but he did mention someone named Shelley.
+He's a little awkward and insecure, but considering how long he's been around other people, I think it's a miracle he's even able to communicate at all."

-"That, I don't know.
-I doubt it.
-I don't think he wants me to think so, but he isn't in any emotional state to make clear judgements about himself,"she replied honestly, "He certainly does have the capability to cause some damage if he wants to.
+"No, that I don't think so,"she replied honestly, "He certainly does have the capability to cause some damage if he wants to.
 I only got a quick glimpse of them, but those fangs definitely aren't there for decoration.
 He seems adamant that he's too dangerous to be reintegrated into society, but I have a feeling that's just an excuse to get us to look away for a second.
 If he isn't already trying, he's going to try to kill himself."

 "We've already stopped him twice, we can do it again,"he said firmly, not looking daunted in the slightest by this news.